om-shankhpal/om-shankhpal/README.md

 ## 📚 Currently Focusing On

-- **Spring Boot**
+- 🌱 Spring Boot
-- **Data Structures & Algorithms**
+- 🧩 Data Structures & Algorithms
-- **Backend Architecture Fundamentals**
+- 🏗️ Backend Architecture Fundamentals

 ---

-## 🎯 What I’m Working Toward
+## 🎯 Goal

-I’m focused on becoming a strong **backend engineer** with solid full-stack capabilities.
+To become a strong **backend engineer** with solid full-stack development skills by building real-world projects, improving problem-solving, and learning how scalable applications are designed.
-Right now, that means:

-- Building practical full-stack projects
-- Strengthening problem-solving through DSA
-- Learning Java backend development with Spring Boot
-- Improving my understanding of scalable application design

 ---

+## 😄 Fun Fact

+I debug like a detective...
+except I’m usually the one who committed the crime. 🕵️‍♂️

+---

 ## 🤝 Let’s Connect

-I’m always open to learning, collaborating, and building cool things.
+Always open to learning, building cool stuff, and connecting with fellow developers.
-If you're into **web development, backend systems, or Java/Spring Boot**, we’ll probably get along 😄
+If you're into **web development, backend systems, or fixing bugs at 2 AM**, we’ll probably get along. 🚀